NetanelShalev/AD_LongitudinalDataGenerator/README.md

 ### 1. Persona and Core Memory Creation

 The foundation of our dataset is a set of 10 distinct, richly detailed personas.
-Drawing inspiration from the "tiny troupe" schema, we used a dedicated prompt to create each persona as a JSON file.
+Drawing inspiration from the [TinyTroupe](https://github.com/microsoft/TinyTroupe) schema, we used a dedicated prompt to create each persona as a JSON file.
 These files encapsulate a wide range of attributes for each character, including:

 *   **Demographics:** Name, age, and gender.
 *   **Narrative Identity:** A detailed `persona_summary`, personal `background`, and life `goals`.
 *   **Psychological Profile:** `beliefs`, `personality_traits`, and current `mental_state`.
 *   **Clinical Anchor:** A specific `start_deterioration_age` to mark the onset of cognitive decline for the dementia group.

 This structured approach ensured that the language model had a deep and consistent character profile to draw from.
 After initial experiments, we found that generating varied yet coherent stories required a narrative anchor.
-To solve this, we introduced a `core_memory` for each persona—a significant life event that serves as the thematic basis for all their stories.
+To solve this, we introduced a `core_memory` for each persona - a significant life event that serves as the thematic basis for all their stories.
 This core memory was added as a field to each persona's JSON file, providing a stable foundation for the agent to build upon for each generated story.

-### 2. Story Generation with a Custom Agent
+### 2. Story Generation with Copilot Custom Agent

 Our process for generating stories evolved significantly through experimentation:

-1.  **Initial Approach:** We began by using the Chat-GPT UI with the GPT-4o model.
+1.  **Initial Approach:** We began by using the ChatGPT UI with the GPT-4o model.
 However, this method proved to be unscalable and required extensive manual intervention.

 2.  **Transition to Automation:** To streamline the process, we transitioned to using a Copilot agent.
 We developed a custom agent specifically designed for our story generation task.